Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal: A script that converts a number from base 10 to base 16

 101-rot13: A script that encodes and decodes using rot13 encryption

+102-odd: A script that prints every other line from the input starting with the first line